jup-ag/space-station/docs/102-trigger-api/best-practices.md

     <meta name="twitter:card" content="summary" />
 </head>

-Some best practices when using the Trigger Order program.
+Some best practices when using the Trigger API.

 | Item | Recommendation |
 | --- | --- |